Sizaire Frères: Background and history

-During the 1920s two of the key players in the business, Georges Sizaire and Paul Dupuy, died, respectively in 1923 and 1927.
-Following the second death the business relocated the short distance to Levallois-Perret, and this was accompanied by a name change to Société Nouvelle des Autos Sizaire.
+Around 1927, the business relocated the short distance to Levallois-Perret, and this was accompanied by a name change to Société Nouvelle des Autos Sizaire.
 A further name change, to SA de Gérance des Automobiles Sizaire, followed in July 1929.
 Production nevertheless came to an end in 1929, by which date approximately 1150 cars had been produced.

 The cars

-The company's initial offering was the “Sizaire Frères 4 RI”, also known as the “Sizaire Frères 11CV”.
+The company's initial offering was the Sizaire Frères 4 RI, also known as the Sizaire Frères 11CV.
 The car was powered by an advanced 1,993 cc 4-cylinder engine with a maximum output listed as 50 HP and incorporating an overhead camshaft.
 The car was exceptional for its time in featuring independent suspension on all four wheels.
 By 1927 approximately 900 of these cars had been produced.

-For the 1928 model year the manufacturer followed up with the “Sizaire Frères Six”, which was fitted with a six-cylinder Sleeve valve engine of 2,910 cc, bought in from Willys-Overland of Ohio.
+For the 1928 model year the manufacturer followed up with the Sizaire Frères Six, which was fitted with a six-cylinder sleeve valve engine of 2,910 cc, bought in from Willys-Overland of Ohio.
 Approximately 150 of these were constructed.

 Only about 100 examples of the manufacturer's final car were built.
 This was powered by 2,413 cc engine purchased from Hotchkiss, which also powered the Hotchkiss AM2 of the time.